-Budgeted cost: £100, £1200, £175
+Budgeted cost: £100, £100, £175

-Activity Evidence that supports this approach Challenge number(s) addressed Pet therapy sessions Meta-cognition and self-regulation strategies (+8 months) To manage emotional needs of PP children and raise self-esteem.
-To prevent emotional barriers to learning.
+Activity Evidence that supports this approach Challenge number(s) addressed To prevent emotional barriers to learning.
 To provide emotional and social support to PP children where this is needed.
 Extra-Curricular Sport Participation (+3 months) To ensure PP children do not have barriers to extra- curricular provision.
 All PP children regularly have access to extra-curricular provision.
 All PP children attend school residential and trips.
-Emotional Wellbeing - Relax Kids Classes Meta-cognition and self-regulation strategies (+8 months) Children are able to develop the skills of mindfulness in order to support their emotional wellbeing.
-All children have the opportunity to access mindfulness and stretch classes.
-Cool Milk Children receive milk.
+Uniform School Uniform (Insufficient evidence for impact) All PP children have access to school uniform Cool Milk Children receive milk.
 Those who would like receive daily milk entitlement.

-Attendance and Parental Involvement To ensure

-Welfare Officer (+3 months) attendance is good

-support for PP children.

-Attendance is in line
+Attendance and Welfare Officer support Parental Involvement (+3 months) To ensure attendance is good for PP children.
+Attendance is in line with national averages for PP children.

-with national

-averages for PP

-children.

-Total budgeted cost: £ 12,877
+Total budgeted cost: £ 9888